Simple Habits Save Water

 • Turn the water off while you shampoo and condition your hair — you can save more than 175 litres a week.

-• Install aerators with flow restrictors on all faucets, and install low-flow showerheads.
+• Install aerators with flow restrictors on all faucets.

 • Install a rain shut-off device on automatic sprinklers to eliminate unnecessary watering.

-• Direct downspouts and other runoff towards shrubs and trees, or collect and use rainwater for the garden.
+• Direct downspouts and other runoff towards shrubs and trees.

-• Weed the lawn and garden regularly because weeds compete with other plants for nutrients, light and water.
+• Weed garden regularly because weeds compete with other plants for water.

 • Choose low-water plants for year-round landscape colour and save up to 2,000 litres per year.